Portiloop/portiloop-software/PortiloopV2.md

 Hostapd is the software that will create the wireless access point.
 First, you will need to open the in `/etc/sysctl.conf` file and change the line for ip_forwarding to `net.ipv4.ip_forward=1`.

-Next, you will need to create a configuration file at `/etc/hostapd/hostapd.conf` with the following content:
+Next, you will create a configuration file at `/etc/hostapd/hostapd.conf` with the following content:

 ```ini
 interface=ap0